A passport is a document that identifies you as a U.S. citizen. You must have a passport to enter a foreign country.

 Immigration and Customs Inspections

 Once you arrive in your host country and exit the plane, you will be required to go through passport control and customs.
 Have your passport ready, any arrival documents given to you to complete on the plane, and, when required, proof of immunizations.
-It is important to be respectful and cooperative as you proceed through this process, especially when security is heightened.
+It is important to be respectful and cooperative as you proceed through this process.
 The immigration official will check your documents and stamp your passport.